-Chiang Mai University Faculty of Nursing Hosting Program
+Hosting Program, Chiang Mai University, Faculty of Nursing (Thailand)

-Below, one of our recent MPNU host students shares her weeklong experience in hosting a Chiang Mai University student from Thailand as part of the Chiang Mai Hosting Program.
+One of our recent MPNU host students shares her weeklong experience hosting a Chiang Mai University student from Thailand as part of the Chiang Mai Hosting Program.

 Yu Morita, 2nd year

 I had wanted to join a study abroad program, but I had no experience of traveling overseas.
 I thought that my English was not that good, so I wasn’t sure if it would be a good idea for me to join the program.
 That’s when I found out about the student hosting recruitment for Thai students from Chiang Mai University.
 I thought that if I experienced this exchange with international students, I would be able to make friends and feel comfortable when I traveled to Thailand for the study abroad program.
 That’s why I joined the hosting program.
 I was worried about how useful my knowledge of English would be, whether I would be able to connect with the Thai students well, and whether I would be able to provide my guest a relaxing environment.

 When we met face to face, it was difficult to speak English at first.
 I tried to communicate with my guest using the words and body language I knew, and she tried her best to understand me.
 In the end, we were able to communicate well.
 I felt that it’s important not to give up on communicating because you can’t translate something into English.
 You just have to go ahead and say it out loud.